+Community is a society where peoples relations with each other are direct and personal and where a complex web of ties link people in a social bond of emotion and obligation.
 In the social sciences, especially sociology, the idea of community has provided a model to contrast to the emergence of more modern less personal societies where cultural, economic and technological transformation has uprooted tradition and where complexity has created a less personal and more rationalized and goal-directed social life.

 Beyond the diluted community concept: a symbolic interactionist perspective on online social relations - Jan Fernback, Temple University, USA - New Media & Society, Vol. 9, No. 1, (2007).

-The study of cybercommunity is inevitably linked to the development of the internet amid other cultural phenomena, and cybercommunity as a cultural practice has clearly reached a point of critical mass.
+The study of cybercommunity and cyberculture is inevitably linked to the development of the internet amid other cultural phenomena, and cybercommunity as a cultural practice has clearly reached a point of critical mass.
 The concept of online community has become increasingly diluted as it evolves into a pastiche of elements that ostensibly signify community.

-This study grapples with the concept of community in cyberspace and suggests alternative ways of characterizing online social relations that avoid the vagaries of community.
-Based on interviews and a theoretical consideration of online community, it finds that the metaphor of community in cyberspace is one of convenient togetherness without real responsibility.
+This study grapples with the concept of community in cyberspace and suggests alternative ways of characterizing online social relations that avoid the vagaries of ‘community’.
+Based on interviews and a theoretical consideration of online community, it finds that the metaphor of ‘community’ in cyberspace is one of convenient togetherness without real responsibility.

 What do we mean by our